 Frequently Asked Questions

-Internal Audit calculates risk by reviewing and analyzing key risk factors, such as: size of an agency’s budget, time since the last audit, results of the last audit, changes in management, etc.
+Internal Audit calculates risk by reviewing and analyzing key risk factors, such as: size of budget, number of employees, impact on citizens, time since last audit, results of last audit, changes in management, etc.

 Who audits the auditor?

 Internal Audit participates in both internal and external quality assurance assessments.
 Internal assessments include ongoing monitoring of the performance of the internal audit activity and periodic self-assessments.
 External assessments are done every five years or less, and are conducted by a qualified, independent audit team from outside of the organization.
 The County's independent audit advisory committee oversees this work.
 A report with findings and recommendations for improvement is issued to the Board of Supervisors and is posted on this website.
 (See “About the Office” / “Peer Review”)

 What does scope mean?

 The scope of an audit refers to the breadth of the review (how many processes/functions are included).
 Most audits include an initial planning phase in which the area’s control environment is reviewed at a high level.
 Areas that appear to have weak controls are selected for audit testing (i.e., included in the audit scope).

 An audit finding consists of audit results and conclusions based on appropriate analysis and evaluation.
 (The term "issue" or "exception" may also be used in audit reports.)
 Audit findings may be positive (e.g., "...no duplicate payments were found...") or negative (e.g., "...vendor overpayments were found...").
 Findings usually result in recommendations that will assist an area to better achieve its business objectives.

 What is an action plan?

 Most audit reports include the actions an area will take to implement audit recommendations.
 Action plans usually include target completion dates.